All Episodes

 They think the solution here is people getting together and holding hands and compromising.

-And he's gonna take full advantage of it.
+And he's going to take full advantage of it.

-He's gonna supposedly listen to them say it, and he's gonna say, I tried, but these people they keep insisting on tax cuts for the rich.
+He's going to supposedly listen to them say it, and he's going to say, I tried, but these people, they keep insisting on tax cuts for the rich.

-They just why just yesterday they decided to protect a special interest tax break for the well-off.
+Why, just yesterday, they decided to protect a special interest tax break for the well-off.

-In fact, that whole soundbite is untrue and wrong, but break time, folks.
+In fact, that whole soundbite is untrue and wrong.

 We'll get to your phone calls when we come back.